tyrbo/blog.turing.io/source/2014-08-20-seven-questions-part-2.markdown

 But she made it.
 She joined LivingSocial's engineering team and succeeded.
 She recently took a great opportunity to join the dev team at [Paperless Post](https://www.paperlesspost.com/).
 She's loving her work and continues to participate in our student mentoring with Turing.

+### A Life Change

+Most of our students go through a significant life change.
+I like to think about a graph of their happiness in life; we work to help them increase the slope of that curve.

+Being a programmer is a solid job.
+If you're good at it, are nice to people, and keep working hard, you don't have to worry about having a job *ever*.
+It's a foundation you can build a life upon.

-Think about the *delta* in her life.
-How much happier is she writing code than the old days of answering phones?
+Think about the *delta* in that life.
+How much happier is someone like Mary writing code than the old days of answering phones?
 How much more creative are her days?
 How does that change her overall happiness?

-We can't ignore salary, which doubled after finishing our program.
-Money itself is nice, but there's a huge life impact moving from less than $50K to close to or over $100K.
-She's more likely to own a home.
-Most couples point to financial stress as the number one challenge in a relationship, so by alleviating that stress she's more likely to find and stick with a person she wants to spend her life with.
-If she chooses to have children, those kids are more likely to live in a neighborhood with strong schools.
+We can't ignore salary.
+For many students their post-program salary is more than double what they earned coming in.
+Money itself is nice, but there's a huge life impact here.

+That salary means o ur graduates are more likely to own a home.
+Most couples point to financial stress as the number one challenge in a relationship, so by alleviating that stress they're more likely to find and stick with a life partner.
+If they choose to have children, those kids are more likely to live in a neighborhood with strong schools.
 They're more likely to attend college.
-They're more likely to build a strong relationship with their mom who can be home in the evenings and weekends.
+They're more likely to build a strong relationship with their parent who can be home in the evenings and weekends.
 That's multi-generational change.

-Being a programmer is a solid job.
-If you're good at it, are nice to people, and keep working hard, you don't have to worry about having a job *ever*.
-It's a foundation you can build a life upon.

 ### On Motives